-any cost category that is not forecast using a single year revealed cost approach in the access arrangement period following this Access Arrangement Period (intended to commence 1 January 2023).
+any cost category that is not forecast using a single year revealed cost approach in the access arrangement period following this Access Arrangement Period (intended to commence 1 July 2028).
 These costs may include, debt raising costs and unaccounted for gas expenses

-any other activity that AGN and the Regulator agree to exclude from the operation of the efficiency carryover mechanism.
+any other activity that Multinet and the Regulator agree to exclude from the operation of the efficiency carryover mechanism.

 The approved forecast operating expenditure amount for each year of the Applicable Access Arrangement Period will be adjusted to include any Determined Pass Through Amounts or other AER approved expenditure arising from Cost Pass Through Events which apply in respect of that year.

-For the avoidance of doubt, the forecast expenditure amounts that are used as the basis for measuring efficiencies are equal to the approved forecast operating expenditure for that year as shown in the table below, which exclude the costs listed in clause 5.1(h)(i)–(iii).
+For the avoidance of doubt, the forecast expenditure amounts that are used as the basis for measuring efficiencies are equal to the approved forecast operating expenditure for that year as shown in the table below, which exclude the costs listed in clause 5.1(g)(i)–(iii).

 Approved forecast operating expenditure for the efficiency carryover mechanism